wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.1 =
+* Improved mobile version of the Responsive Grid Layout

 = 0.6 =
 * New layout (shortcode) - Responsive Grid